 Limited Legal and Government Support

 Cryonics is not explicitly recognized in the laws of any state in the United States (see The Legal Status of Cryonics Patients).
 This does not mean that cryonics is illegal or unregulated.
-In fact, Alcor must comply with state laws controlling the transport and disposition of human remains, and we make arrangements with licensed morticians to insure than these requirements are met.
+In fact, Alcor must comply with state laws controlling the transport and disposition of human remains, and we make arrangements with licensed morticians to insure that these requirements are met.
 Alcor also complies with federal regulations established by agencies such as OSHA and EPA.